Ireland's qualifying campaign sinking, coach under pressure - WHIZ News

 A long summer awaits in any case.
 Ireland failed to qualify for the European Championship and will face Portugal when the qualifying campaign continues on Sept.
 1. Portugal and Serbia both have four points after two games.

-“We have to deal with it and move on, that’s all we can do,” Kenny told SkySports after the loss to Luxembourg.
-“There’s a long way to go yet, it’s only the second game.
-There’s a lot of football still to be played.”
+The coach praised the young crop of players coming through, but said it’s not just a long-term project.

+“We can be good in this campaign.
+We were very good against Serbia.
+We just let ourselves down by not capitalizing on the situations that we had the other night against Luxembourg.”

-The 49-year-old Kenny, who has had success coaching Dundalk and Ireland’s under-21 team, has dealt with injuries and coronavirus outbreaks in his short tenure in charge.
+Kenny, who has had success coaching Dundalk and Ireland Under-21s, has dealt with injuries and coronavirus outbreaks in his short tenure.

 Still, the results haven’t been there.
-Ireland drew 1-1 with Bulgaria in Kenny’s debut last September but then went seven games without a goal before Alan Browne headed in a cross from Callum Robinson against Serbia.
+Ireland drew with Bulgaria 1-1 in Kenny’s debut last September but then went seven games without a goal until Alan Browne headed in a cross from Callum Robinson against Serbia.

 Gerson Rodrigues scored late for Luxembourg, an improving team but 98th in the FIFA rankings — 56 spots lower than Ireland.

-They also cite underlying problems with the Football Association of Ireland, which built up massive debts under the leadership of former chief executive John Delaney.
-The FAI needed a $35 million government rescue package in January 2020 to stay afloat.
+They also cite underlying problems with the FAI, which built up massive debts under the leadership of former chief executive John Delaney.
+The FAI needed a $35 million government-led rescue package in January 2020 to stay afloat.

 Even if the FAI can’t afford to cut Kenny loose and hire a new coach, some are still calling for change.